themadan/amitness.github.io/content/articles/illustrated-self-supervised-learning.md

 ![](/images/ss-image-jigsaw-data.png){.img-center}

 Even with only 9 patches, there can be 362880 possible puzzles.
-To overcome this, only a subset of possible permutations is used such as 64 permutations with highest hamming distance.
+To overcome this, only a subset of possible permutations is used such as 64 permutations with the highest hamming distance.
 ![](/images/ss-jigsaw-permutations.png){.img-center}

 Suppose we use a permutation that changes the image as shown below.
 Let's use the permutation number 64 from our total available 64 permutations.